Configuration

 traffic_situations: [1,2] # list of traffic situations to test

-inputs: [1] # list of emergency inputs (I/O)
+inputs: [1] # list of inputs (I/O) to test

 startup_sequence: 'efg' # expected startup sequence